-As the owner of an Android phone, there are a few basics tasks you should know how to do — such as making phone calls, sending texts, checking your email, etc.
+As the owner of a smartphone, whether it's the best Android phone ever or something more affordable, there are a few basics tasks you should know how to do — such as making phone calls, sending texts, checking your email, etc.

 The longer you have your phone, the more likely it is that it'll fill up with a variety of apps.
 There's that game your kid told you to download, the app for the airline you flew once over a year ago, countless social networks you don't really use.
 You get the idea.
 Apps are great, but it is possible to have too many of them.